rails/rails/guides/source/getting_started.md

 This time we point the form to the `update` action, which is not defined yet but will be very soon.

-The `method: :put` option tells Rails that we want this form to be submitted via the `PUT` HTTP method which is the HTTP method you're expected to use to **update** resources according to the REST protocol.
+The `method: :patch` option tells Rails that we want this form to be submitted via the `PUT` HTTP method which is the HTTP method you're expected to use to **update** resources according to the REST protocol.